petershin/liferay-learn/docs/dxp/latest/en/site-building/introduction-to-site-building.md

 You can create and edit content inline with [Fragments](./creating-pages/page-fragments-and-widgets/using-fragments.md).
 Fragments are individual pieces of code (CSS, HTML, and JavaScript) that you can arrange and combine to build a page.
 Several Fragments are included out-of-the-box that you can modify to create your content.
 If you require a more custom solution, you can [create your own](./developer-guide/developing-page-fragments/developing-fragments-intro.md).

-Each piece of content has a default page that appears when you view it, but you can provide a customized landing page by creating a [Display Page Template](./displaying-content/using-display-page-templates.md).
-A Display Page Template maps portions of the Web Content (title, main body, image, etc.) to Fragments, so you can create the look you desire.
+Each piece of content has a default landing page, but you can create a [Display Page Template](./displaying-content/using-display-page-templates.md) to customize it.
+A Display Page Template maps portions of the Web Content (title, main body, image, etc.) to Fragments, so you can create the look you want.

 ![Display Page Templates let you map Web Content to Page Fragments to display your content with the design and layout you want.](./introduction-to-site-building/images/02.png)